ChristopherH-eth/Lumen-crm-website-backend/README.md

 Current API endpoints include:

 -   User Login and Registration
--   Posting of new Contacts, Accounts, Leads, and Users
+-   Posting of new Contacts, Accounts, Leads, Opportunities, and Users
 -   Getting, updating, and deleting those entries
 -   Refreshing the current user's access token (this is set to happen automatically on the frontend by default)
+-   Storing a user's current session

 ## Test Data